Roles of the Various Decision Makers

 During meetings for the touring program, the Chair has the following responsibilities:

-• In the event of a recommendation that fails to achieve consensus, make the final decision.
+- in the event of a recommendation that does not achieve consensus, she is responsible for making the final decision

 Role of the Director of Territorial Initiatives and Client Services